Brigada Blanca

 Brigada Blanca, ("White Brigade"), officially the Brigada Especial de La Dirección Federal de Seguridad ("Federal Security Directorate Special Brigade"), was a paramilitary group part of the Dirección Federal de Seguridad ("Directorate of Federal Security" or DFS) managed by the Mexican government that was active between 1976 and 1985.
-The group engaged in tactical operations supporting state terrorism, primarily against the Marxist-Leninist paramilitary group Liga Comunista 23 de Septiembre.
+The group engaged in tactical operations supporting state terrorism, primarily against the Marxist–Leninist paramilitary group Liga Comunista 23 de Septiembre.
 Some of their tactics during the Mexican Dirty War included surveillance, home invasions, illegal searches, robbery, arbitrary arrests, private communication interception, sabotage, enforced disappearance, kidnapping, torture, and extrajudicial killings.
 275 victims have been identified as being killed, tortured, or illegally detained by the organization.
 The brigade was headed by Miguel Nazar Haro.

 History

 After the Mexican Movement of 1968 and the El Halconazo massacre in 1971 there was a general sentiment of political repression, which led to the formation of various leftist political groups opposed to the Mexican government.
 Some of these groups radicalized, forming guerrilla groups in both urban and rural areas, due to the belief that peaceful, democratic methods of political action were no longer available.
 Among them, the most prominent were the Federación de Estudiantes Revolucionarios ("Federation of Revolutionary Students"), Fuerzas Armadas Revolucionarios del Pueblo ("Revolutionary Armed Forces of the People"), Frente Urbano Zapatista ("Zapatista Urban Front"), Movimiento de Acción Revolucionaria ("Revolutionary Action Movement") and the LC23S.
 Counterinsurgency activities have been recorded as early as 1972.
 The United States actively encouraged groups whose ideals were grounded in anti-communism and McCarthyism.
-The US government trained large numbers of militants and police officers at the CIA-backed School of the Americas, some of who would go on to act as militia leaders and insurgents of the Brigada Blanca.
+The US government trained large numbers of militants and police officers at the CIA-backed School of the Americas, some of whom would go on to act as militia leaders and insurgents of the Brigada Blanca.